Hernia clinical trials at UCSF

 2 research studies open to eligible people

-A hernia is when an organ pushes through a weak area in the muscle.
-UCSF is exploring a new method to treat severe hernias in unborn babies.
-They are also studying if using a special mesh can help prevent complications after stomach surgery.
+A hernia is when part of an organ pushes through a weak spot in the body.
+UCSF is exploring a new treatment for severe diaphragmatic hernias in babies.
+They are also researching a mesh that could help strengthen abdominal surgery sites.

 Fetoscopic Endoluminal Tracheal Occlusion (FETO) in Severe Left Congenital Diaphragmatic Hernia (CDH)